| Description: Equality of a class

 relationship between expressions with class abstractions and expressions

 with class variables.
-Note that eq2ab 1841 and its relatives are among
+Note that abbi 2576 and its relatives are among

 those useful for converting theorems with class variables to equivalent